tplisson/hcta/objectives/section7/README.md

 ```console
 terraform login [hostname]
 ```
-Note: If you don't provide an explicit hostname, Terraform will assume you want to log in to Terraform Cloud at `app.terraform.io`.
+  *Note*: If you don't provide an explicit hostname, Terraform will assume you want to log in to Terraform Cloud at `app.terraform.io`.

 ### `credentials` blocks